carolzy/event_search_web_0331/README.md

 ## Features

-- Login to Luma using email/password or Google authentication
-- Create new calendars with dynamic naming based on the current date
-- Discover events by geographic location (city name or zip code)
+- Discover events by geographic location (city name or zip code) -> right now it focuses on SF.
 - Add events to calendars with deduplication to avoid adding duplicate events
 - Command-line interface with various configuration options